 If you did some advance research on the food scene in London, you probably heard that we have a lot of food markets around town.
 Borough Market is the most famous.
 It’s particularly known for fresh produce, but there are literally a hundred food stalls dotted around.
 The best thing to do is scope the vendors out first before making a decision, and definitely take a look at our guide.
 In short, the Kappacasein cheese toastie, Bread Ahead vanilla donut, and oysters from Richard Haward get our vote.

 Londoners are pretty serious about football and if you’re partial to pairing the sometimes beautiful game with an always-beautiful meal, then we have a two-for-one offer for you.
 Head up to Xi’an Impression where you’ll find some of the best Chinese food in London, conveniently located directly across the street from the Emirates Stadium where Arsenal, north London’s ‘finest’, play.
 The hand-pulled belt noodles here are second-to-none, slippery and chewy and almost impossible to share without making a mess and being filled with regret.
 Not as much regret as if you prioritised the football over a meal here, though.

-The now-legendary first restaurant of the Taiwanese mini-chain is famous for its long queues, and you may be wondering if it’s worth waiting to try the food here.
-Overall, we’d say it is, though the best way to go about it is to pop in for a snack around 4pm, when you should be able to get in quickly and be eating pillow-y bao in no time.
+The now-legendary first restaurant of the Taiwanese mini-chain is famous for its long queues.
+Now, you may be wondering if it’s worth waiting to try the food here - it definitely is.
+Though the best way to go about it is to pop in for a snack around 4pm, when you should be able to get in quickly and be eating pillow-y bao in no time.
 It’s an in and out kind of place, so it works well for this.
 The bao buns are what a lot of people come for, but you definitely want to try some of the small plates like trotter nuggets or beef with aged soy as well.

-If you’re looking to complete the holy British trinity of fry up, fish and chips, and enormous pie, then you should be heading to the Pie Room at the Holborn Dining Room.
-This grand all-day restaurant connected to the Rosewood Hotel is London’s undisputed pastry master.
+If you’re looking for pies, then you should be heading to the Pie Room at the Holborn Dining Room.
+This grand all-day restaurant connected to the Rosewood Hotel is home to London’s undisputed pastry masters.
 The pies - be it chicken and mushroom or potato, comté, and caramelised onion - are precise, artisanal creations that are the finest around.
-The best thing, though, is that you can get them to go as well: check out their pie hatch if you haven’t got the time to sit down inside.
+The best thing, though, is that you can get them to go as well.
+Check out their pie hatch outside if you haven’t got the time to sit down.

 There’s only one thing Londoners love more than complaining about the weather, and that’s a Sunday roast.
 And there are few places in London better to have one than Maggie Jones’s in Kensington.
 This old school British restaurant serves an excellent roast dinner and fresh game throughout the week.
 Come here to be completely charmed by candlelight or go all in on the pork belly roast for Sunday lunch.